“Together, Saving Lives and Building Hope”

 Dear [Recipient’s Name],

-We urge the CMA to take a stand and call for immediate action to ensure that humanitarian aid can reach Gaza without obstruction.
-We cannot remain silent while innocent lives are lost.
-Our collective voice can make a difference.
+We urge the CMA to call for immediate action to ensure humanitarian aid reaches Gaza without obstruction.

 Sincerely,